DevanshJouLe/Tableau_Visualisation-Project/README.md

 ## Overview

 This project focuses on data visualization of Netflix titles, including movies and TV shows, using a dataset sourced from Kaggle.
 The aim is to analyze various aspects of the Netflix library and present insights through an interactive Tableau dashboard.
-This project serves as a portfolio piece to demonstrate data analysis and visualization skills, and to suggest potential product improvements for Netflix.
+This project serves as a portfolio piece to demonstrate data analysis and visualization skills and to suggest potential product improvements for Netflix.

 ## Dataset